Pharaohleft/Pharaohleft/README.md

 # Hi there!
 Welcome to my Github Profile! 👋

 I am Austin and I am interested in all things data.
 I am currently working as a Volunteer Data Analyst and located in Chicago, IL.  <br>
-In my free time, I like to read, hike, play basketball, travel and explore different music genres every morning (In no particular order).
+In my free time, I like to read, hike, play basketball, travel, wrestle and explore different music genres every morning (In no particular order).
 <br>
 Check out my projects, micro-projects, skills & certificates.